alifbae/alifbae.github.io/_posts/2016-06-03-github-with-ssh-for-dummies.md

 ---
 layout: post
 title: Setup SSH on linux with github (for dummies)
-subtitle: Yes, I consider myself a dummy
+subtitle: Maybe I consider myself a dummy
 ---

 lets be real, if you've been using an http remote to push your commits to github you probably already hate your life for having to keep re-entering your username and password ALL THE GODDAMNED TIME!